joshuadavidthomas/django-q-signals/README.md

 ### Race Conditions

-Since signal handlers decorated with `@async_receiver` run in a task queue asynchronously, there's a potential race condition where an instance might be deleted between when the signal fires and when the async task executes:
+Since signal handlers decorated with `@async_receiver` run in a task queue asynchronously, there's a potential race condition where an instance might be deleted between when the signal fires and when the async task executes.

 When an instance cannot be found during task execution, `None` is passed to your handler.
 However, the instance's primary key is preserved in `kwargs['_instance_pk']` so you can still identify which object was affected: